 Before excavation can start, the site needs to be cleared.
 After the excavation is done, you’ll need to get the worksite repaired with landscaping.
-For structures, you’ll need to build paths, retaining walls against erosion, driveways, etc. Having your excavation company able to perform landscape construction as well means fewer contractors, faster work, and having a restored or improved site afterwards.
+For structures, you’ll need to build paths, retaining walls against erosion, driveways, etc. If you can hire an excavation company that is able to perform landscape construction, you will need fewer contractors, faster work, and a restored or improved site afterwards.

 Trucking and Demolition

 Site clearing and excavation often means you’ll need dumpsters and trucks to dispose of the waste.
 Can your contractor provide that?
 Other services like demolition can make the entire project easier.
 Have a garage you want to replace with a room addition?
-Get the structure demolished and the excavation prepared under one contract.
+You can combine the structure demolition and the new addition excavation prepared under one contract.

-At New England Enterprises we’ve found these are some of the reasons clients have come to us and come back to us, along with our focus on first-time, long lasting work, from site preparation to patios.
+These are some of the reasons clients have come to us and come back to us.
+Along with our focus on first-time, long lasting work, from site preparation to patios, we want to be the right excavation contractor for your project.
 Want to learn more?
 Contact us today and get a consultation scheduled for your project.